mBrond/mBrond/README.md

 ### Basic:

 - My name?
 Miguel Brondani
 - How old?
-16 sprigns
+16 springs
 - Nacionality?
 Brasilian, but I have dual Italian citizenship 🇧🇷 🇮🇹
 - What I do?
 Currentyl stdudying Técnico em Informática para Internet Integrado ao Ensino Médio at Colégio Técnico Indúsrtial de Santa Maria.
 I am also one of the Class Representative and member of the Student Directory.